ruziniuuuuu/ME5413_Final_Project_Group10/report_typ/main.typ

 #figure(
   grid(
     columns: 2,
-    image("assets/mapping/a-loam_pcd_filter.png"),
-    image("assets/mapping/a-loam_map.png"),
+    image("assets/mapping/a-loam_pcd_filter.png", width: 90%),
+    image("assets/mapping/a-loam_map.png", width: 90%),
   ),
   caption: [Filtered Point Cloud by A-LOAM and Map Generated by A-LOAM], ) <fig:aloam_map>

 @fig:aloam_map presents the mapping outcome of A-LOAM.
 The sparsity is due to the hardware limitations of the Jackal platform's 16-beam LiDAR sensor.

-In the process of enhancing the A-LOAM algorithm's scanning capabilities, an adjustment in the sensor configuration is mandated.
-Specifically, the substitution of the 3D LiDAR model from VLP-16 to HDL-32E within the Jackal robot's Unified Robot Description Format (URDF) files.
-This alteration is conducted in the accessories.urdf.xacro file located at _src/jackal_description/urdf_.

-To effectuate the desired change for enabling the HDL-32E LiDAR configuration, the value parameter _vlp16_ is to be replaced with _hdl32e_.
+To enhance the A-LOAM algorithm's scanning capabilities, the 3D LiDAR model in the Jackal robot's URDF files needs to be changed from `VLP-16` to `HDL-32E`.
+This modification is made in the _accessories.urdf.xacro_ file located at _src/jackal_description/urdf_ by replacing the value parameter _vlp16_ with _hdl32e_.
+This change enables the HDL-32E LiDAR configuration, which offers increased resolution and scanning range, improving the A-LOAM algorithm's environmental scanning efficacy.

-Executing this modification primes the system to leverage the increased resolution and scanning range offered by the HDL-32E model, thereby augmenting the environmental scanning efficacy of the A-LOAM algorithm.

-In this evaluation of SLAM algorithms, FAST-LIO distinguishes itself as the superior choice for continued project development, attributed to its integrated LiDAR-inertial approach which ensures robust pose estimation even amidst sensor noise and dynamic environmental factors.
-FAST-LIO's efficient data handling, coupled with its real-time processing capability, further substantiates its selection.
+In the evaluation of SLAM algorithms, FAST-LIO emerges as the superior choice for further project development due to its integrated LiDAR-inertial approach.
+This approach ensures robust pose estimation even in the presence of sensor noise and dynamic environmental factors.
+FAST-LIO's efficient data handling and real-time processing capability further justify its selection.

 === Evaluate FAST-LIO Performance